Iran protests: Fact-checking claims of '15,000 death sentences'

 The claim went viral on Twitter, Instagram, Reddit and TikTok this week.

-So far, over 15,000 protesters are estimated to have been arrested in the protests, with over 2,000 officially charged and two sentenced to death by the authorities.
+So far, over 15,000 protesters are estimated to have been arrested in the protests, with over 2,000 officially charged and five sentenced to death by the authorities.

 At least 20 protesters are currently facing charges punishable by death, Norway-based Iran Human Rights said, citing official reports.